 End Option 1.

-Option 2: If «Customer Name» has any Dedicated Resource amounts listed in sections 2, 3, or 4 above insert a table below, using the table format in section 2.1(1)(C), with amounts equal to the sum of all Dedicated Resource amounts listed in section 2, 3, and 4, and changing the title of the table from Specified Resource Amounts to Dedicated Resource Amounts.
+Option 2: If customer has any Dedicated Resource amounts listed in sections 2, 3, or 4 above insert a table below, using the table format in section 2(1)(C), with amounts equal to the sum of all Dedicated Resource amounts listed in section 2, 3, and 4, and changing the title of the table from Specified Resource Amounts to Dedicated Resource Amounts.

-The amounts in the table below equal the sum of all resource amounts used to serve «Customer Name»’s Total Retail Load listed above in sections 2, 3, and 4.
+The amounts in the table below equal the sum of all Dedicated Resource amounts used to serve «Customer Name»’s Total Retail Load listed above in sections 2, 3, and 4.

 End Option 2.